ToxicFrog/doom-mods/gzap/doc/design/protocol.md

   coordinates of the location (not wherever the check was when the player picked it up); optional
 - `keys`: a list of key names held by the player; optional
+- `region`: the name of the check's enclosing region; optional
 - `unreachable`: a boolean; optional

 In multiworld play, only `id` is used; the rest are stored for use in the